Erectile Dysfunction: Treatment Options

-Some men may find the treatment options listed above are unsuitable for them due to medical conditions, lifestyles, personal preference, or the treatment option may be ineffective.
+Some men may find the treatment options listed above are unsuitable for them due to medical conditions, or the treatment option may be ineffective or not tolerated.
 In this case, a penile implant may be an appropriate option.

 - Quitting smoking

 - Losing weight

 These steps are not an instant fix, but they may improve your blood flow and nerve functioning.
 If you are having trouble sticking to these goals, ask your spouse or partner to join you.
 Getting healthy together and trying new things as a couple can be a great bonding experience and can strengthen your relationship.
 Read our tips & bits of advice for couples in our dedicated article.

 When lifestyle changes alone don’t work, drug therapy is normally the next step.
 Most of these medications work similarly to enhance a natural chemical in your body that relaxes the muscles in your penis.
 The goal of this medication is to increase your response to sexual stimulation by increasing the blood flow in your penis allowing you to achieve an erection.

 With drug therapy, there’s a risk of side effects such as headaches, back pain or an upset stomach.
 Before taking any medication for erectile dysfunction, it is important to ensure your doctor is ok with that decision.
 Medication may not work for all men, for instance, if you have diabetes or have previously had prostate surgery.
 ED medication might also have serious risks if you are currently taking nitrates (commonly prescribed for chest pain), have heart disease or have low blood pressure5.

 Besides pills, injections can treat ED.
 Erections usually occur within 5-20 minutes, but there is the risk of an erection lasting longer than 4 hours and often has poor long-term tolerability6.